Dennis Cagara: International career

-While at Brøndbys youth academy, he made his international debut for the Danish under-16 national team in November 2000.
+While at Brøndby's youth academy, he made his international debut for the Danish under-16 national team in November 2000.
 Cagara represented Denmark at the 2002 European Under-17 Championship.
-He played full-time in all Denmark's four games, though he missed one of the penalty kicks as Denmark were eliminated by penalty shoot-out in the quarter-finals.
+He played full-time in Denmark's four games, though he missed one of the penalty kicks as Denmark were eliminated by penalty shoot-out in the quarter-finals.
 At the age of 18, Cagara made his debut for the Denmark national under-21 football team on 6 June 2003.
 He suffered an injured Achilles tendon in May 2006, and could not represent Denmark at the 2006 European Under-21 Championship.

-On 7 October 2011, Cagara made his debut for The Philippines at the senior level during a friendly match against Singapore.
+On 7 October 2011, Cagara made his debut for the Philippines at the senior level during a friendly match against Singapore.
 The match ended in a 2–0 defeat.
-In his next match however he proved to be instrumental as the Philippines won against Nepal, 4–0.
+In his next match, however, he proved to be instrumental as the Philippines won against Nepal, 4–0.
 Cagara announced his interest of participation in the 2012 AFC Challenge Cup, citing that it is a once in a lifetime opportunity.
 He was included in the final 23-man squad with jersey number 35.
 However, he failed to join the team in Nepal.

-In November 2012, Cagara was part of the Philippine team on group stages of the ASEAN Football Federation Suzuki Cup (2012 AFF Suzuki Cup), the football championship of Southeast Asia, which was hosted by Thailand and Malaysia.
+In November 2012, Cagara was part of the Philippine team in group stages of the ASEAN Football Federation Suzuki Cup (2012 AFF Suzuki Cup), the football championship of Southeast Asia, which was hosted by Thailand and Malaysia.
 He played in all three matches of the group A stage in Thailand.